Swift-is-better/Suas-iOS-Example-Apps/Readme.md

 - Download Suas monitor and open it
 - Run the app and select the device from the list of devices

+## Examples In This Repo

+This repo contains an Xcode project with four different examples:

+### Counter Example
+Simplest application possible.
+The app consists of a counter that can be incremented and decremented by tappoing on UI buttons.

+### TodoAppExample